 Your doctor begins the exam by taking a careful look at your child, checking for a healthy appearance or any signs of health problems.
 The order of the physical exam changes with the age of the child.
 With a young child, the doctor usually starts with the parts of the exam requiring cooperation such as listening to the heart and lungs.

-Doctors usually begin taking yearly blood pressure measurements at the 3-year well child visit.
+Doctors usually begin taking yearly blood pressure measurements at the 3-year well-child visit.
 Normal values for blood pressure change with age and are based on height and gender.
 Normal blood pressure values for children are lower than normal blood pressure values for adults.
-A normal blood pressure for a boy of average height is less than:
+Normal blood pressure for a boy of average height is less than:

 When examining a child under 2, the physician checks the “soft spots” of the skull.
 Soft spots, or fontanels, are areas where the skull bones have not yet grown together to form a bony, protective shell over the brain.
 There are two fontanels that may be open at birth.
 The fontanel on the back of the head, which is triangular, may be closed at birth, but if not, it closes in the first 4 months of life.
 The fontanel on the top of the head, which is diamond-shaped, closes by 2 years of age.
 The closure occurs as the edges of the bones surrounding the fontanel add new bone until the fontanel is finally filled in.